T. J. Giddings driving the #81 Marty Johnson/Shady Oaks Steakhouse #81. - Lee Johnson Photo

 and a race that yours truly fondly remembers because it took only 1 hour and 50

 minutes to run the program from start to finish.
-Thirty cars were on hand for
+30 cars were on hand for the

-the event that saw John Sernett set fast time at 19.389 seconds Kansas City, Kansas
+event that saw John Sernett set fast time at 19.389 seconds.
+Kansas City, Kansas

-Heat action saw plenty of passing as Larry Gates won heat one from the fourth starting position, Tim Baker heat two from 7th and last starting spot, Randy Smith from position number four to win heat three and Brett Lacey from the outside front run on the fourth heat.
-Sixth starting Jr. Parkinson won the 10 lap B feature.
+Heat action saw plenty of passing as Larry Gates won heat one from the fourth starting position, Tim Baker heat two from the 7th and last starting spot, Randy Smith from the fourth starting position to win heat three and Brett Lacey from the outside front row for the fourth heat.
+Sixth starting Jr. Parkinson won the 10-lap B feature.